bman1700/bman1700/README.md

 - 👋 Hi, I’m @bman1700
 - 👀 I’m interested in ...
 Quantitative Finance
 - 🌱 I’m currently learning ...
-Algorithmic Trading
+Python Financial Mathematics
 - 💞️ I’m looking to collaborate on ...
 Quant Finance Projects
 - 📫 How to reach me ...

 <!---
 bman1700/bman1700 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.